By Game Foundry··Updated March 14, 2026·7 min read·factory-games

 By play style

-• 3D: Satisfactory, Dyson Sphere Program, Techtonica
+• Best 3D picks: Satisfactory, Dyson Sphere Program, Techtonica

 • Casual / relaxed: Factory Town, Factory Town Idle